Inflect logo

 Proximity To Key Business Districts: Facilities are centrally located near the Port of Ghent and regional research parks.
 This location provides essential support for smart logistics and biotech firms requiring fast data processing.

-Regional Market Reach: Positioned between Brussels and the coast, Ghent effectively serves the entire Flemish population and acts as a transit point for traffic between Belgium and Northern France.
+Regional Market Reach: Positioned between Brussels and the coast, Ghent effectively serves the entire Flemish population.
+It acts as a primary transit point for data traffic between Belgium and Northern France.

 Tax Advantage For Data Centers: Standard Belgian tax laws allow for asset depreciation and VAT recovery on infrastructure investments.
-These mechanisms help operators manage capital expenditures and improve long-term fiscal efficiency.
+These mechanisms help operators manage capital expenditures and improve long-term fiscal efficiency for large-scale deployments.

 Natural Disaster Risk

-The region maintains a Low risk profile with an INFORM score of 2.6 out of 10 as of August 2025.
+The region maintains a Low risk profile with an overall score of 2.6 out of 10 as of January 2026.
 Infrastructure is purpose-built to account for regional environmental factors.